RP

 Prep what will slow you down

-Use this first method cue as the setup point: Pat cod fillets dry and season both sides generously with salt and pepper.
+Start with this setup step: Pat cod fillets dry and season both sides generously with salt and pepper.

 Before serving